vesche/ctfs/2020-04-WPICTF/NotWannasigh/README.md

 213 162 91 212 53 154 186 76 249 139 182 131 3 206 89 207 ...
 ```

-Now, I'm going to write some python to take these random characters and XOR them against the bytes of the encrypted file, which should unencrypt the flag.gif!
+Now, I'm going to write some python to take these random characters and XOR them against the bytes of the encrypted file, which should decrypt the flag.gif!

 ```python
 #!/usr/bin/env python